ishabhthakur/Quick-Taxi/README.md

 - Provide the customer with taxi availability
 - Track your customers.
 - Engage your customers through interaction such as feedback forms
+-
+Azure services,
+I basically uses two Azure cloud computing Services.

+First,Static web app Service to host the website in Azure.
+It is a serverless hosting.So, in Azure I can see the metrics(graphs) of Hit ratio of a website with respect to time in an Azure interface.

+Second, i used Application  Insight service to generate insight from the website.
+I used INSTRUMENTATION STRING in my script page.For connecting the Azure Application insight service to my website.
+Here,I can Monitor the number of devices in which user are using the Website I can see this data in metric form whom i can change it different Chart type like;- Line Chart, Bar chart, Area Chart.
+Also, the number of events performed by the user in the website, Here By Going to logs Running the Query i can See the results of User activity in the website. i can view the website performance Health in the current and past history.

 ## Home page